 NEW CY 2017 Annual Declarations on Anticipated Activities (ADAAs) for Schedule 1, Schedule 2 and Schedule 3 facilities are due NLT September 6, 2016 (postmarked).

-Based your facility/plant site’s projected activities with Schedule 1, 2 and 3 chemicals, you may have a requirement to submit an ADAA for CY 2016 activities.
-See Parts 712 through 715 of the CWC Regulations
+Based your facility/plant site's projected activities with Schedule 1, 2 and 3 chemicals, you may have a requirement to submit an ADAA for CY 2017 activities.
+See Parts 712 through 715 of the CWC Regulations for specific declaration requirements.

 NEW Reminder for Schedule 2 and Schedule 3 Plant Sites.